-In the United States the Company's cosmetic ingredient products are marketed and distributed exclusively by ASI in accordance with a marketing agreement entered into in 1996 with ISP and subsequently amended and expanded in 2000, 2002, 2005, and 2010 (see "Marketing Agreements" below).
+In the United States the Company's cosmetic ingredient products are marketed and distributed exclusively by ASI in accordance with a marketing agreement entered into in 1996 with International Specialty Products ("ISP"), the predecessor company of ASI.
+That agreement was amended and expanded in 2000, 2002, 2005, and 2010 (see "Marketing Agreements" below).
 ASI also has certain non-exclusive rights to sell some of the Company's other industrial and medical products.
-ASI was also granted the exclusive right to market a new oral care product, LUBRAJEL BA, that was specifically developed for it in 2012.
-See "Marketing Agreements" below.
+It was also granted the exclusive right to market a new oral care product, LUBRAJEL BA, which was specifically developed for it in 2012.
+The Company received its first order for that product in February 2014.

-The Company's domestic sales of pharmaceutical products are handled primarily through the major full-line drug wholesalers and accounted for approximately 11% of the Company's sales in 2012 and 16% in 2011.
+The Company's domestic sales of pharmaceutical products are handled primarily through the major full-line drug wholesalers and accounted for approximately 6% of the Company's sales in 2013 and 11% in 2012.
 The Company's other products, such as its medical and specialty industrial products, are sold directly to manufacturers who incorporate these products in their finished products.